BBC One: History

-Early years and launching
+Early years and launch

 The BBC began its own regular television programming from the basement of Broadcasting House, London, on 22 August 1932.
-The channel officially began regular broadcasts on 2 November 1936 from a converted wing of the Alexandra Palace in London.
+The channel officially began regular broadcasts on 2 November 1936 at three o'clock in the afternoon from a converted wing of the Alexandra Palace in London.

 On 1 September 1939, two days before Britain declared war on Germany, the station was taken off air with little warning, with the last programme to be shown being a Mickey Mouse cartoon (the 1933 short Mickey's Gala Premier); the government was concerned that the VHF transmissions would act as a beacon to enemy aircraft that could bomb London.

 BBC Television returned on 7 June 1946 at three o'clock in the afternoon.
 Jasmine Bligh, one of the original announcers, made the first announcement, saying, "Good afternoon everybody.
 How are you?
 Do you remember me, Jasmine Bligh?".
 Twenty minutes later, BBC Television again aired the Mickey Mouse cartoon that they had broadcast in 1939.
+The channel was made available outside of London for the first time on 17 December 1949, when the Sutton Coldfield transmitting station in the Midlands opened.
+The BBC hoped for the service to reach 70% of the British population by 1952, then 80% by 1954.